Robin Hood Foundation: Events

 In 2001, The Concert for New York City provided funds for the organization in response to the September 11 attacks, raising $35 million.

+In 2010, a key supporter gave every family with children on welfare in New York State $200 to buy school supplies.

 After Hurricane Sandy in 2012, the 12-12-12: The Concert for Sandy Relief concert also provided funds for the foundation's efforts, with $35 million in ticket sales and $50 million total.

 In May 2020, Robin Hood, along with iHeartMedia held a virtual hour-long telethon called Rise Up New York! aimed at supporting the residents of New York who had been heavily impacted by the COVID-19 pandemic in the United States.
 The event raised over $115 million.

 Grant Making

 Robin Hood funds more than 300 nonprofit organizations.
 The organization aligns its grant making approach with life-stage milestones for economic mobility: early childhood, school-age children, young adults, and adults & household supports.
 Robin Hood also makes grants to support capacity building, policy advocacy, and special initiatives.
 Since its founding in 1988, Robin Hood has invested $3 billion to fight poverty in New York City.